Ten Things Everyone Needs To Know About Cannabis

 4. Different strains produce different cannabinoids, thus different effects and benefits

-There are different types of cannabis called “strains.”
+There are different types of herb called “strains.”
 Most strains today are hybrid versions, meaning they have been cross-bred to have specific traits.
 Different phenotypes of the plant produce different quantities of cannabinoids, which in turn produce much different effects.
 Indica strains may have an overall body relaxing effect, and sativas are thought to be more energetic and uplifting.
 Blends of these can produce a wide range of effects.

 As if the side-effects of euphoria and joy are a bad thing, some believe we shouldn’t “enjoy” medicating.
 However, not all strains are created equal.
 Many strains today have been bred so they have very minimal amounts of THC, and much higher amounts of CBD, the non-psychoactive cannabinoid.
 These strains have been miraculous in the treatment of pediatric epilepsy and multiple sclerosis.